bor0/gidti/manuscript/chapter5.md

 ## 5.2.
 Natural numbers

-In this section we will prove facts about natural numbers and also do some induction.
+In this section, we will prove facts about natural numbers and also do some induction.
 Recall that a natural number is defined either as zero or as the successor of a natural number.
 So, `0, S 0, S (S 0), ...` are the first natural numbers.
 We will start with the following definitions for natural numbers:

 ```
 data MyNat = Zero | Succ MyNat